 TGba Editor: Editing instructions preceded by “TGba Editor” are instructions to the TGba editor to modify or insert material in the TGba draft.
 As a result of adopting the changes, the TGba editor will execute the instructions rather than copy them to the TGba Draft.

+Option 1: Pre-defined BPSK Mark Sequence

 TGba Editor: Instruction: Modify Section 32.2.4.5 as follows:

 32.2.4.5 Construction of BPSK-Mark

+Construct the BPSK-Mark defined in 32.2.8.2.1 (BPSK-Mark definition) with the following highlights:

+Channel bandwidth: Determine CH_BANDWIDTH from the TXVECTOR.

+Sequence generation: Generate BPSK-Mark sequence over the CH_BANDWIDTH as described in 32.3.8.2.1

+Phase rotation: Apply appropriate phase rotation for each 20 MHz subchannel as described in 21.3.7.4 and 21.3.7.5.

+IDFT: Compute the inverse discrete Fourier transform.

+CSD: Apply CSD for each transmit chain and frequency segment as described in 21.3.8.2.1.

+GI and windowing: Insert GI and apply windowing: Prepend a GI and apply windowing as described in 21.3.7.4.

+Analog and RF: Upconvert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
+Refer to 21.3.7.4 and 21.3.8 for details.

 TGba Editor: Instruction: Modify 32.2.8.2 as follows:

 32.2.8.2 Non-WUR portion of WUR PHY preamble